Zubayer94/e-commerce-admin/README.md

 ---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->

+# e-commerce-admin
+## e-commerce-admin to handle products, category, orders and maintain e-commerce.
+Created with the help of  windmill-dashboard-react dashboard and of course react & redux.
 ## Available Scripts

 In the project directory, you can run: